bazelbuild/stardoc/docs/future_plans.md

 **Last updated:** January 2021.

-**Tl;dr:** We'll be redesigning how Stardoc works, and deprioritizing feature requests and minor bugs until that work is complete (targeting 2021 Q2).
+**Summary:** We'll be redesigning how Stardoc works, and deprioritizing feature requests and minor bugs until that work is complete (targeting 2021 Q2).

 ## Technical motivation

 Stardoc is currently the recommended tool for generating documentation of Starlark rules.
-It [replaces](skydoc_deprecation.md) Skydoc, the previous tool, which worked by mocking evaluation of .bzl files as Python code.
+It [replaces](skydoc_deprecation.md) *Sky*doc, the previous tool, which worked by evaluating .bzl files in a Python interpreter, using fake versions of functions from Bazel's Build Language.

 Mocking is an inherently problematic approach for two reasons: